Scalable Kernelization for Maximum Independent Sets: Experimental Evaluation

 Figure~\ref{fig:scaling} shows that local reductions parallelized by partitioning are faster single threaded than on two threads.
 This is caused by our inexact reduction pruning technique which starts after the first thread finishes reductions.
 When the number of threads is low, reductions might already have become too slow when the first thread finishes, causing longer times of slow size reduction.
 For higher thread counts, there is always a thread that finishes while other threads are still applying reductions fast and thus less time is wasted by slow reductions.
-After the drop at two threads, the speedup for 32 threads compared to 2 threads for these reductions is between 8~and~37 (between~5~and~31 compared to~1~thread).
-For some graphs, the reduction by linear programming, which we parallelized using the parallel maximum bipartite matching algorithm by Azad~\etal~\cite{azadcomputing}, is a bottleneck of our algorithm.
+After the drop at two threads, the speedup for 32 threads compared to 2 threads for these reductions is between 8~and~37 (between~4.8~and~32 compared to~1~thread).
+For some graphs, the reduction by linear programming, which we parallelized using the parallel maximum bipartite matching algorithm by Azad~\etal~\cite{azadcomputing}, is a bottleneck of our algorithm {as it does not scale as well as the rest of the reductions.
+In many cases, about half of the reduction time is spend on this reduction rule alone.}